CenterForSpatialResearch/methods-in-spatial-research-sp2021/syllabus.md

 Dare Brawley, Assistant Director, Center for Spatial Research
 dare.brawley (at) columbia.edu
+office hours by appointment

 TA: Nadine Fattaleh
 nf2337 (at) columbia.edu
+office hours by appointment
 ## Description

 This course provides an introduction to the critical use of geographic information systems (GIS) and the use of spatial methods for urban humanities research.